ankostis/polyvers/README.rst

 Monorepos
 ---------
-When your project succeeds, problems like these are known only too well:
+When your single project succeeds, problems like these are known only too well:

-  Changes in **web-server** depend on **core** features that cannot go public because the "official" **wire-protocol** is freezed.
+  Changes in **web-server** part depend on **core** features that cannot go public because the "official" **wire-protocol** is freezed.

-  While downstream projects using **core** as a library complain about its bloated transitive dependencies (why *flask* library is needed??).
+  While downstream projects using **core** as a library complain about its bloated transitive dependencies (asking why *flask* library is needed??).

 So the time to "split the project has come.
 But from `lerna <https://lernajs.io/>`_: